SoerenMoeller/automaton-maker/README.md

 - may add support for multiple textlines (edge labels)
 - may add text offset to self nodes

+## Bugs
+- Deleting nodes leaves the edges
+- No edge offset drawn on load

 ## Hot features to come
 - Convert the automaton into LaTeX-Code
 - Convert the automaton into img-File